juhasev/sample-ninja-help/integrations-everflow.md

 ### Everflow

-Everflow is a Partner Marketing Platform that can be used to recruit new panelists from variety affiliates and partners.
+Everflow is a Partner Marketing Platform that can be used to recruit panelists.
 This integration handles reporting conversions back to **Everflow** and works in conjunction with the **Registration Surveys**.
 The conversion reporting takes place when a registering user confirms their email address with **Sample Ninja**.

 Please enter your **Everflow reporting URL** and toggle the feature on.
+Do not insert the transaction_id parameter as **SampleNinja** will detect incoming transaction ID and report it automatically.

 > You will get your reporting URL from your **Everflow** representative.